12 last minute gift ideas for adults and kids this Christmas

 We know that tweens can be particularly hard to buy for, but we also know from personal experience that Young Driving lessons are a complete winner.
 You can find out more and purchase gift vouchers here.

-The Sewcial Circle’s mouse in a matchbox bed sewing workshop
+The Sewcial Circle’s mouse in a matchbox bed sewing course

-Taking place live via Crowdcast on Saturday 16th January (and available for replay afterwards), children aged 7+ will love learning how to create this adorable project.
-The price includes materials which will be posted out in advance.
+This pre-recorded virtual workshop is perfect for children aged 7+.
+They will love learning how to create this adorable project.
+The price includes materials which are posted to your directly.
 Find out more here.

 A Fire Tech course or membership